qiwi/decorator-utils/README.md

         }
 ```

-Also you may apply decorator to the class, but decorate its methods
+Also you may apply decorator to the class, but decorate its methods:

 ```javascript
 const decorator = constructDecorator((targetType, target) => {